enkidevs/curriculum/javascript/javascript-playground-questions/remove-duplicate-from-array/remove-duplicate-from-array.md

 }
 ```

-Use an empty array to hold all unique values.
-Use a for loop to cycle through the given array and only if the word is not in the array, add it to the empty one.
+Use an empty `array` to hold all unique values.
+Use a `for` loop to cycle through the given `array` and only if the word is not in the empty `array`, add it.

 After the loop is done, return the resulting array.